 Start Repayment Fast

 We explained this before, but let’s consider it again.
-Interest can accrue during the grace period (if you do not have subsidized loans).
+Interest can accrue during the grace period.
 Therefore, you need to start repayment as soon as possible if you do not want to pay more than needed during the repayment period.
 Hence, even if you are in the grace period, try to repay the debt.

 Borrowers with financial struggles might find it hard to afford monthly payments, but you can at least make interest-only payments.
 Alternatively, you might pay once in a while instead of every month.
 The general idea is to decrease accrued interest as much as possible.